Over 4 Million Square Feet of Infrastructure Improvements Adds Up to Substantial Savings

 “At the conclusion of construction, not only do we have the new equipment and controls, we have a resource that shares our interest in continually improving efficiency.”

 – Pamela L. Turner, JCTC, Associate Dean of Business Affairs

-Through these significant infrastructure renovations, KCTCS has received financial benefits to the tune of $3,800,000 via energy and operational savings.
-Far exceeding the guarantee, by more than $1,100,000 meaning the project is generating positive cash flow each year even after debt service payments are considered.
-The colleges are realizing an average annual reduction of 67 cents per square foot across all campuses.
-Some buildings with cost reductions beyond 60%.
+With these significant infrastructure renovations, KCTCS has so far received financial benefits to the tune of $3,800,000 via energy and operational savings.
+This means that the project is generating positive cash flow each year even after debt service payments are factored in.
+The colleges are realizing an average annual reduction of 67 cents per square foot across all campuses; some buildings have cost reductions beyond 60%.

 CMTA provided value beyond the energy upgrades and renovations by also being a strong advocate and technical asset for the college throughout our project... not only do we have the new equipment and controls, we have a resource that shares our interest in continually improving efficiency.